r2rro/webapp-car-classification-2023/README.md

 | Train Accuracy     | 97.2%  |
 | Test Accuracy      | 71.2%  |

+Studying the misclassified images provide more insight into the areas of improvment for this model.
+The example below shows that the model is able to detect important features of the car exterior, however, due to having a large number of classes and the similarities between different car bodies, the model can be misguided in the process.
+This opens up the opportunity to further enhance the accuracy of the model by different methods.
+See future work section for more detail.
+In addition, the confusion matrix shows that most misclassifications occur with adjacent classes i.e. similar models of the same make.

-2023 Audi A3             |  2023 Toyota Corolla
+2023 Audi A3             |  Misclassified As 2023 Toyota Corolla
 :-------------------------:|:-------------------------:
  <img height="200" src="https://github.com/r2rro/webapp-car-classification-2023/blob/main/image/2023%20Audi%20A3.png"> |  <img height="200" src="https://github.com/r2rro/webapp-car-classification-2023/blob/main/image/2023%20Toyota%20Corolla.png">

 ## Web App

-To make the model accessible to users, we've created a Flask web application.
-This user-friendly interface allows anyone to upload an image of a 2023 car model and receive an accurate classification.
+To make the model more accessible to users, I have also created a Flask web application.
+This user-friendly interface allows anyone to upload an image of a 2023 car model and receive a classification result along with the full specifications of the classified car.
 <p align="center">
   <img width="600" src="https://github.com/r2rro/webapp-car-classification-2023/blob/main/image/webapp.jpg">
 </p>

 ## Future Work

+Looking ahead, I plan to enhance the performance of the model using two methods:
+1. More Data: Increasing the size of the dataset with more image variations helps the model generalize better to different instances of the same class.
+2. Hierarchical labeling: Organizing the classes into a hierarchical structure.
+Each class in the hierarchy represents a more specific subset of a more general class.
+For example, a general class of car make with subclasses of car models.
-Looking ahead, we plan to explore hierarchical modeling to address the challenge posed by a large number of classes.
-Additionally, we aim to implement soft voting by combining predictions from multiple models.
-This ensemble approach can enhance the overall accuracy and robustness of the classification system.
+3. Model Ensembling: Implementing soft voting by combining predictions from multiple models can enhance the overall accuracy and robustness of the classification system.

 ## Full Report